 DMMD offers a program of professional certification leading to the designation of Certified Director of Music Ministries (CDMM).
 The certification process is based on common standards and competencies for lay ecclesial ministers and includes specialized standards and competencies for professional music ministry leadership.

 The DMMD Professional Concerns Committee has developed several publications to promote good practices by parishes and musicians alike.
-Most of these documents are available for purchase or as free downloads.
+Most of these documents are available for purchase.
 These publications provide practical guidance on topics like hiring, job descriptions, contracts, compensation, and annual reviews.